mircealungu/mircea/thoughtstream.md

 march 31

-we don't need to write because we can type; we don't need to type because we can dictate; we don't need to read because we can listen... hopefully we don't abandon reading and writing...
+we don't need to write because we can type; we don't need to type because we can dictate; we don't need to read because we can listen... hopefully we don't abandon reading and writing!

 mar 30